ethereum/EIPs/EIPS/eip-draft-whisper.md

 ## Backwards Compatibility

-This EIP is backwards-compatible with Whisper version 5.
-Any client which does not impement certain codes should gracefully ignore the packets with those codes.
-This will insure the forward compatibility.
+This EIP is compatible with Whisper version 5.
+Any client which does not implement certain packet codes should gracefully ignore the packets with those codes.
+This will ensure the forward compatibility.

 ## Implementation